aboveaboutbelow/BandarChor_CryptoLocker_Analysis/README.md

 Analysis
 --------

 Note: A patched version of the original that works offline has been added to bandarchor.zip.
+To decrypt files encrypted with it use the patched version of unlock.exe (which uses a null key).

 The original executable decrypts and unpacks itself.
 It can detect a sandboxed environment (e.g. VMWare) and terminates itself.
 It decrypts its payload (an executable packed with UPX 3.08) using VB5 code, taking 10-20 seconds.
 It then terminates and creates another process.
 This executable is written in Delphi.